 - Resiliency training

-The extent of treatment in an outpatient program can vary largely based on the type of program and the provider hosting the program.
+The extent of treatment in an outpatient program can vary largely based on the types of the treatment program and the provider.

 Outpatient programs frequently come in two forms: partial hospitalization programs and intensive outpatient programs.
 Each of these options offers different advantages, and both are recommended in the course of step-down care.